 The name Diospyros in context means more or less “Divine Fruit” or “Divine Food” and is an apt description for the wonderful succulent persimmon.
 Persimmons are one of the most widely planted fruits in the world (the majority of the acreage is in Asia) and are a member of the Ebony family (known for their hard wood where persimmon is used for golf club heads).

 The American Persimmon ( D. virginiana) is native to the east and grows wild from Florida up the eastern seaboard to New York and has a small fruit with an excellent, nutty sweet flavor.
 However, if it is eaten unripe, it has alum in the flesh and is very astringent (makes your mouth feel like cotton).
-Occasionally we have young trees in the nursery for sale though only small plants as they transplant poorly. a selection of the new varieties of Kaki (Asian) persimmons of both astringent (must be eaten soft and completely ripe) and non-astringent (can be eaten hard like an apple with no astringency) and the astringent American Persimmon seedlings as well as grafted cultivars.
+Occasionally we have young trees in the nursery for sale though only small plants as they transplant poorly. a selection of the new varieties of Kaki (Asian) persimmons of both astringent (must be eaten soft and completely ripe) and non-astringent (can be eaten hard like an apple with no astringency) and the astringent American Persimmon seedlings as well as grafted cultivars-

 Kaki are extremely popular in Asia – they consider them like Americans do apples – a persimmon a day keeps the doctor away!
 The flavor of persimmons is unique.
 Non-astringent cultivars can be eaten when still firm/hard and yellow-orange in color, with a crisp texture and soft flavor (great in fruit salads!).
-When completely ripe and red in color, they have an incredibly rich, sweet flavor.
-Astringent varieties often have more intense sweet flavor, but must be eaten soft (as we say, in the bathtub!).
+When completely ripe and orange-red in color, they have an incredibly rich, sweet flavor.
+Astringent varieties often have more intense sweet flavor, but must be eaten soft.
 They are truly a unique and wonderful fruit!
 The most common commercial varieties grown today are Hachiya (astringent, conical shape) and Fuyu (non-astringent, flat shape).
-However, there are excellent new varieties that offer better flavor, or ripen earlier.
+However, there are excellent new varieties that offer better flavor, or ripen earlier for the N.W.
 There are several very cold hardy cultivars that can be grown in protected locations as far north as zone 5, especially in the milder microclimates along the coast.
 Kaki thrive throughout the South.

 Plant your persimmons in full sun in a hole slightly larger than the container it was grown and big enough to spread out the roots.
-Roughen up the sides of the hole to encourage the rots to grow into the surrounding soil.
+Roughen up the sides of the hole to encourage the roots to grow into the surrounding soil.
 (A smooth surface can keep roots circling round and round.)
-If planting in heavy clay soils, break up the ground under and around the hole, so that the tree in not planted in a bath tub.
-Roots need oxygen to be able to breathe.
+If planting in heavy clay soils, break up the ground under and around the hole, so that the tree is not planted in a bath tub.
+Roots do need oxygen! -able to breathe.

 Carefully remove the tree from the pot keeping the soil around the roots intact.
 Backfill with the parent soil, filling in under the roots to avoid leaving any air pockets.
 If grafted, as in all grafted trees, make sure the graft union is a few inches above soil level.
 Bare root trees will have a noticeable color difference between the roots and the trunk.
-Plant at the depth of this color difference.
+Plant a few inches above this color difference.
 Set the tree in the middle of the hole.
 Using some soil, secure the tree in a straight position.

-We recommend creating a water-holding basin around the hole and water the trees in thoroughly at planting.
-Remove the berm at the end of the second growing season.
-Water slowly at the drip-line.
-Water in thoroughly making sure there are no air pockets around the roots.
+We recommend creating a water-holding basin around the hole and water in thoroughly making sure there are no air pockets around the roots.
 Air pockets prevent roots from growing into the soil around it.
-After the water has soaked in, spread a protective layer of mulch 2-4″ deep around the trunk pulling the mulch a few inches away from the trunk to keep the moisture from accumulating next to the bark.
-Choices for mulch, leaf litter, hay, shredded or fine bark, or pine needles.
+After the water has soaked in spread a protective layer of mulch 2-4″ deep around the trunk keeping the mulch a few inches away from the trunk to keep the moisture from accumulating next to the bark.
+Choices for mulch: leaf litter, hay, shredded or fine bark, or pine needles.

 Because persimmons leaf out based on number of hours exposed to warmth rather than on exposure to chilling, they can be slower than most.
 In some areas, a newly planted persimmon may not break dormancy until late spring in warmer climates and summer in cooler climates.

 The best time to fertilize fruit trees is during the growing season, starting in early spring (after bud-break) and finishing by July.
 Fertilizing too late in the season can cause trees to grow when they should be shutting down for the winter.
-This tender new growth, when pushed too late in the season, is also more susceptible to winter injury.
+This tender new growth, when pushed too late in the season is susceptible to winter injury.
 Use a balanced time released fertilizer.
 I like chicken manure-pelleted form.

-American and Kaki persimmon fruit ripens from late October until late November, depending on the variety and particular year.
+American and Kaki persimmon ripen from late October until late November, depending on the variety and particular year.
 Fruit is harvest by hand clipping, when it has attained the proper color, but is still firm.
 Fruit then is ripened at room temperature, or can be stored under refrigeration.
 Reliably sweet in W. Washington is Diospyros lotus, the “Date Persimmon”.